-person, who will have a will in the future that can make use of the talents that one cultivates.
-The cultivation of moral resolve, similarly, is morally required because one is a temporally extended person who can express that resolve in the future.
+account of particular choices.
+Second, insofar as we choose a life rather than merely an action, we make individual choices about what to do in the light of how these choices will form us into a particular sort of person.
+Cultivation of talents is morally required only because one is a temporally extended person, who will have a will in the future that can make use of the talents that one cultivates.
+Cultivation of moral resolve, similarly, is morally required because one is a temporally extended person who can express that resolve in the future.

-The implication of the second element - the importance of radical evil - is that the practical standpoint is not simply the standpoint of freedom, but a standpoint that one might, following Jeanine Grenberg, call the standpoint of humility.31 As Grenberg explains it, humility is "that metaattitude which constitutes the moral agent's proper perspective on herself as a dependent and corrupt but capable and dignified rational agent" (133).
+The implication of the second element-the importance of radical evil-is that the practical standpoint is not simply the standpoint of freedom, but a standpoint that one might, following Jeanine Grenberg, call the standpoint of humility.34 As Grenberg explains it, humility is "that meta-attitude which constitutes the moral agent's proper perspective on herself as a dependent and corrupt but capable and dignified rational agent" (Grenberg 2005, p.
+133).
 Acting from the standpoint of humility is different from merely acting from a practical standpoint, and even different from acting from the standpoint of pure practical reason.
-From the standpoint of a morally responsible and dependent but non-corrupt agent, action is a free response to the condition of moral obligation in the face of temptations caused by inclinations.
+From the standpoint of a morally responsible and dependent but noncorrupt agent, action is a free response to the condition of moral obligation in the face of temptations caused by inclinations.
 But the standpoint of humility that takes into account radical evil recognizes that one's real enemy is not mere temptation, which can "be sought in the natural inclinations," but a freely chosen "malice (of the human heart) which secretly undermines [one's] disposition with soul-corrupting principles" (6:57).
 This humility in the face of one's own corruption does not compromise the demands of morality.
-As Kant insists, it "is of no use in moral dogmatics, for the precepts of the latter . . . include the very same duties ... whether there is in us an innate propensity to transgression or not" (6:50).
+As Kant insists, it "is of no use in moral dogmatics, for the precepts of the latter...include the very same duties...whether there is in us an innate propensity to transgression or not" (6:50).
 Nonetheless, humility requires more of one than simple duty:

-In moral discipline . . . the thesis means . . . this: We cannot start out in the ethical training of our connatural moral predisposition to the good with an innocence which is natural to us but must rather begin with a presupposition of a depravity of our power of choice in adopting maxims contrary to the original ethical predisposition and . . . with unremitting counteraction against [this depravity].
+In moral discipline...the thesis means...this: We cannot start out in the ethical training of our connatural moral predisposition to the good with an innocence which is natural to us but must rather begin with a presupposition of a depravity of our power of choice in adopting maxims contrary to the original ethical predisposition and ...with unremitting counteraction against [this depravity].
 (6:51)

 The standpoint of practical humility is a standpoint from which one sees one's life as a life of struggle against one's own self-wrought tendency to subordinate the moral law to one's inclinations.
-And from this standpoint, one must not only do what is right in a particular moment, but act in ways that will promote an increasing good life overall.
+And from this standpoint, one must not only do what is right in a particular moment, but act in ways that will promote an increasingly good life overall.

-31 Frierson Freedom refers to this as the "perspective of moral anthropology" (p.
+34 In Frierson 2003, I refer to this as the "perspective of moral anthropology" (p.
 132).